ardabzlk/Micro-Blog/readme.md

 - Post Detail
   - Users can read the post, leave comment, like or dislike the post on that page
 - New post
+  - In this page users can add new blog post.
+It has a title, content, category and image fields.
+Image field is optional while other fields are required to post a new blog.
+It can be added by clicking the "Add Image" button. _**Note: Categories can be added from navbar > category management page**_
 - Users
   - It is the pages that lists all users that saved on the system.
 To view the blog posts from a particular user it should be navigated from that page.
 - Profile page